warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 I found that the most difficult obstacle for me to jump over was to actually start writing.
 Once I get into it, I can write for an hour or two without a hassle.
 A piece of advice that helped me tremendously in this area was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
 I adjusted this rule because writing isn’t my full time occupation.
 My current version of it is to write 10 words per day.
 It's easy enough to trick myself into starting.
 I usually end up putting much more time into it.
 An example that steered me towards this solution was [IBM’s low sales quotas](https://www.youtube.com/watch?v=fwjZ99aNsa4) and the question “are you aiming low enough?”.

+<**great spot for an image**>

-### Summary
+### In conclusion

-There won’t be a fixed schedule for now.
+I want to focus on writing daily about interesting topics.
+Most of this writing time will go to a limited number of editing passes.
 I’m doing this in my spare time and I don’t want to publish something I think is a waste of your time as a reader.
-I will focus on high quality posts on interesting topics and strive to make progress on them every day.

 I’m still enamoured with the idea of having some sort of a schedule.
 I definitely want to explore that in the future.
-But first I want to have 6-12 months of daily writing experience under my belt.
-Focusing on consistent effort right now will be instrumental in helping me get there.
+But it means there won’t be a fixed schedule for now.

 Finally, I’d like to make a few promises I know I can keep:
 * I will write every day.
 There might be a single day missed every now and then, but it [won’t happen 2 days in a row](https://www.youtube.com/watch?v=bfLHTLQZ5nc).
 * Every post you’ll see appear on this blog will be thoroughly read many times to ensure it reads well.
 I will make them as clear and concise as I can manage.

--**I’m hoping the results will follow the effort.
-There won’t be a post every week, but I’m aiming at 15-25 posts every year.
-I’m hoping that instead of 52 mediocre posts, I’ll manage to publish 25 good posts with possibly 10 gems among those.**-

 I hope you enjoyed this dive into my thinking process on this.
 I hope it was helpful to you.
 Thank you for reading ❤️